anupgp/astron/README.md

 ```bash
 $ bash run/generate_data_dhpg100000nM2s.sh
 ```
-This launches independent processes with the given trial numbers in multiples of 7.
-The *jobmax* value depends on the number of CPUs in the computer and can be changed through *jobmax* variable in the file: run/insilico_single_processor_multiple_runs.sh.
+The above command will start independent processes, starting from *trialstart* to *trialstop* in multiples of 7 (#CPUs/threads available).
+The later can be changed through *jobmax* variable in file: *run/insilico_single_processor_multiple_runs.sh*.
 The stimulus parameter file (*stimparams_dhpg100000nM2s.isfdp*) is copied to the data folder before the simulation is launched.
 Visualization of Figure 1 & 3 requires 2400 trials (400 x 6) in total.
-The data is split into 6 batches for generating mean and standard error.
-The simulation lasts for 300s and the DHPG (100 $\mu$M, 2s) stimulation is at time 200s.
-The integration step is 50$\mu$s and data is written every 200 steps.
-The later can be changed by modifying the value passed to function: *newinsilico::set_observe_step_interval* in file: *src/astron_main.cpp*.
-Two variables, *tstart* and *tstop* in the above file specify the start and end of the simulation time, respectively.
+The data is split into 6 batches for generating plots with mean and standard error.
+Each simulation trial is for 300s with DHPG (100 &mu, 2s) stimulation applied at time 200s.
+The integration step is set at 50&mus and data is written at every 200 steps.
+The later value can be changed through a function: *newinsilico::set_observe_step_interval* called in file: *src/astron_main.cpp*.
+Two variables, *tstart* and *tstop* in *astron_main.cpp* file specifies the start and end of the simulation time, respectively.
+A typical trial lasting 300s takes about 15 minutes to complete.

 ### Step2: analyze data
 All the analysis codes are in the *analysis* folder.
-Specifically, data from the above simulation can be analyzed using the file: *dhpg100000nM2s_analyze_save_cacyt_rel.py*.
-The paths to the raw data and the folder for saving the processed data set needs to be specified.
-All the analyzed data is saved in HDF5 format using python modules.
-This requires all the below modules to be installed through the pip command below.
+Data obtained from the above simulation is analyzed using file: *dhpg100000nM2s_analyze_save_cacyt_rel.py*.
+The paths to the raw data and the folder for saving the processed data set need to be correctly specified.
+The analyzed data is saved in a compressed (HDF5) format and requires several python modules that can be installed with the command below.
 ```bash
 $ python3.6 -m pip install numpy pandas matplotlib h5py scipy
 ```